 About Dr. Yang

 Because of poor health as a boy Dr. Yang was urged to learn Tai Chi and Qigong near his home in China.
 His health soon improved and he was able to continue training with several legendary Chinese martial arts masters into his adulthood.
+In addition, he won three championships in the All University Martial Art Tournament in Shanghai from 1981-1983.
 As both an expert in the traditional arts and now as an accomplished scientific researcher, Dr. Yang has been able to demystify, distill and translate ancient practices into an effective, accessible, evidence-based program for improved health and vitality and martial art.